alejakun/dotfiles/README.md

 # Running the setup script

 In case it is necessary you can independently run the setup script by getting in the `.dotfiles` directory and runnin the following script:
 ```sh
 $ bash ~/.dotfiles/script/setup
 ```

+# Restoring Mackup settings

+Before it is safe to restore Mackup settings it is necessary to sync Mackup directory from Dropbox.
+Since this requires Dropbox configuration and the hostname is still not setup it is recommended not to configure Dropbox's backup yet, but after the script is fully run.